franzbu/HAeating/README.md

 ## 2. 🚂 Central Control (`HeatSupplyManager`)

 The central controller monitors all `heating_claim_...` entities.
-If at least one room is claiming heat for longer than the `heating_claim_duration`, the boiler fires up.
+If at least one room is claiming heat, heating starts.

 ### Dynamic Flow Temperature (Heating Curve)
 The system doesn't use a fixed water temperature.
 It calculates the **Flow Target** using a linear heating curve: